 Directors Liable to Retire by Rotation

-Declaration of Independent Director of the Company
+Declaration of Independent Directors of the Company

-Your Company has received declarations from all the Independent Directors of yourCompany confirming that they continue to meet the criteria of Independence undersub-section (6) of section 149 of the Act and Regulation 16(b) of the SEBI ListingRegulations.
+Your Company has received declarations from all the Independent Directors confirmingthat they meet/continue to meet as the case may be the criteria of Independence undersub-section (6) of section 149 of the Act and Regulation 16(1) (b) of the SEBI ListingRegulations.